 7. Get Enough Sleep

-With irregular sleep patterns or poor sleep quality, mast cells can lose their rhythmicity, which means mediator release becomes uniform throughout the day.
-The bottom line here is that cultivating a good, regular sleep schedule and sticking to it can help keep your mast cells in check.
+So cultivating a good, regular sleep schedule and sticking to it can help keep your mast cells in check.

 8. Reduce Stress

 Chronic stress can kick your immune system into overdrive and allow troublemaking microbes to flourish.
-Stress can also contribute to mast cell degranulation, which causes them to release mediators like histamine.
-It only makes sense, then, for patients with MCAS to minimize stress as much as possible.
+Stress can also contribute to mast cell degranulation, which causes them to release mediators like histamine.20 It only makes sense, then, for patients with MCAS to minimize stress as much as possible.

 9. Low-Dose Naltrexone – The Surprising New Comer